kimenye/active_admin_import_anything/README.md

 ## Usage

-Add the following line into your active admin resource:
+Add the following block into your active admin resource:

 ```
 ActiveAdmin.register Product do

-   active_admin_import_anything

    active_admin_import_anything do |file|
       #write the code to handle the imported file